Sustainable Urban Food Production

 Beans or legumes fix nitrogen from the air into the soil that the plants can use as a natural fertilizer.

-Corn will provide support for the beans vine to climb on.
+Sunflower will provide support for the beans vine to climb on.

-I have rain barrels for water Conservation and I use this to water my plants.
+I have rain barrels for water Conservation, and I use this to water my plants.

 Don't let the perfect be the enemy of the good.
 Start small!